EDITOR NOTE: AllSportsTucson.com’s Andy Morales and Anthony Gimino contributed to this report.

 Thank goodness former Arizona left-handed pitcher Tony Milo stuck it out and attended Arizona in 1996 rather than go pro after the New York Mets drafted him in the seventh round that year.
 Tony and Arizona softball prospect Katie Swan started playing at the same time as freshmen in 1996, when they met at McKale Center.
 They dated throughout their productive Arizona careers and later married in 2004.

 NICK FOLES & TORI MOORE

 Former Arizona quarterback Nick Foles became engaged to his longtime girlfriend, former Wildcat volleyball standout Tori Moore, in February 2014.
 They were married shortly thereafter.
 They dated since their days at Arizona from 2009 to 2011.
-Foles, Arizona’s most prolific career passer who is now with the Kansas City Chiefs, told the media that Tori is like another coach who motivates him.
+Foles, Arizona’s most prolific career passer who is now back with the Philadelphia Eagles, told the media that Tori is like another coach who motivates him.
 “She’s an athlete as well, so she knows how it goes,” Foles said.
 “She pushes to make me better.”

 ED STOKES & CHRISTY CAROLIN